late4ever/Mistia-Labs/Mistia-Nexus/README.md

 Understanding these concepts is key to managing this homelab effectively.

 * **Shared Proxy Network:** All primary application containers are attached to a single Docker bridge network called `mistia-proxy-net`.
 This allows the reverse proxy to communicate with services securely and efficiently without exposing their ports on the host machine.
-* **Reverse Proxy Profiles:** The reverse proxy is managed using Docker Compose `profiles`.
-This allows you to choose which proxy to run (`caddy` or `npm`) by passing a profile name to the management scripts.
-Caddy is the default and recommended choice.
 * **Secrets Management:** All secrets (passwords, API tokens) are managed using `.env` files, which are specific to each service directory and are excluded from Git.
 This ensures no sensitive data is ever stored in the repository.
 * **Critical Service Isolation:** Core infrastructure like AdGuard Home is intentionally isolated from mass operations.
 By placing an empty `.ignore` file in its directory, the `update_all.sh` and `stop_all.sh` scripts will skip it, preventing network-wide outages during application updates.